NixOS/rfcs/rfcs/0167-maintainer-account.md

     # Data usage

     By adding yourself to this maintainer-list file, you understand that the information you provided and your contributions are made public.
-While removal from the maintainer list is possible, in the interests of public good the history of nixpkgs will not be rewritten to remove you from it.
+While removal from the maintainer list is possible, the history of nixpkgs is considered a public good and history will not be rewritten to remove all traces of the information provided.

     Fields in this file may change in the future.
 In order to comply with GDPR this file should stay as minimal as possible.
 */